Italiano medio

 Italiano medio (lit.
-"Average Italian Man") is a 2015 Italian satirical comedy film written, directed and starred by Maccio Capatonda.
+"Average Italian Man") is a 2015 Italian satirical comedy film written, directed and starring Maccio Capatonda.

 Plot

 Giulio Verme is a radical environmental activist who demonstrates against the levelling of a local park to make way for a residential area commissioned by tycoon Giancarlo Cartelloni.
 Giulio was born of TV-addicted parents who had been severely neglecting him throughout childhood and youth, causing him to develop a hatred for TV and everything related to it.
 Giulio leaves home at a young age and becomes an environmentalist, animalist and vegan.
 During his studies in environmental science, where he graduates with honors, he meets fellow environmentalist Franca and eventually goes to live with her.

 As the years go by, Giulio becomes increasingly disillusioned with his inability to raise awareness among the people around him, including Franca herself, whom he judges not coherent enough with her own ideals.
 After Franca leaves to do volunteering for two weeks, Giulio is visited by his schoolmate Alfonzo, now a door-to-door salesman, who tries to cheer Giulio up by administering a pill that temporarily reduces human brain usage to 2%.
 Under the influence of the drug, Giulio instantly becomes a thoughtless, vulgar, narcissistic womanizer: he cheats on Franca with his neighbor Sharon, then has Alfonzo take him to an exclusive nightclub, where he impersonates former footballer Ruud Gullit.
 Giulio later borrows the bouncer's Hummer and crashes it into a tree in the very same park he had been trying to save, then he steals an excavator and uses it to further vandalize the park.